Notify me

 Innovative Evolution:

 As the watch industry expanded, logos evolved to embrace modern aesthetics and technological advancements.
-Brands like TAG Heuer and Breitling incorporated sleek typography and dynamic design elements into their logos, symbolizing innovation, performance, and a forward-thinking approach.
+Brands like TAG Heuer and Breitling (below) incorporated sleek typography and dynamic design elements into their logos, symbolizing innovation, performance, and a forward-thinking approach.

 Contemporary Trends: